grumpypixel/msfs2020-gopilot/README.md

 <img src="https://user-images.githubusercontent.com/28186486/107130276-0fa4ae80-68cc-11eb-8a6e-4b9d2638fe5e.png" width="20%"></img>
 <img src="https://user-images.githubusercontent.com/28186486/107130277-129f9f00-68cc-11eb-9120-14a9ecce852d.png" width="20%"></img>

-## The GoPilot is running.
+## GoPilot is running.
 Now what?

-The gopilot.exe starts a local web server which you can connect to with a browser.
+The gopilot executable starts a local web server which you can connect to with a browser.

 VFR Map:\
 `http://localhost:8888`\